ZaneWesley/ZaneWesley/README.md

 <img src="https://zanewesley.github.io/images/codepen-profile-bg.svg" width="50%">

 # Hey There!
-I'm **Zane!** I love Jesus, web coding, running and Google.
+I'm **Zane Wesley!** I love Jesus, web coding, running and Google.
 I specialize in UX and UI development and design and work hard to make sure that all of my projects work flawlessly and are fully accessible.

+Want to see what I've been up to?
+Visit my website to see my web apps. [https://zanewesley.github.io](https://zanewesley.github.io)

 Want to get to know me?
 [Contact me!](https://zanewesley.github.io/about)